Design-Dude/ddBasecolor/README.md

 ```

 ## Basic usage
-The basic use consists of 3 steps simple steps:
+The basic use consists of 3 simple steps:
 1. Create a _ddBasecolor_ using the constructor.
 See the _consturctors_ above or _setter methods_ below.
 It's important to notice that the basecolor you create will never change because the color updates and loops from the next step depend on this basecolor.
-If you need to change the basecolor, use _clone()_ or simply create a new _ddBasecolor_.
+If you need to change the basecolor, use _clone()_ or create a new _ddBasecolor_.
-1. Next update your color using various _setter, standard or smart methods_.
+1. Next, update your color variable using various _setter- and smart methods_.
 Create series of colors with simple for-loops, all from the same basecolor.
-See the _example_ below and _advanced techniques_ at the bottom.
+See the _examples_ below and _advanced techniques_ at the bottom.
-1. Finally use _getter methods_ to obtain usable color formats for further use in your scripts.
+1. Finally use _getter methods_ to obtain usable color formats for further use in your scriptsor html.

 ### Basic example
 ```